NouhiDev/davinci-discord-bot/README.md

 ## Usage
 Using the command `/ask prompt:ENTER YOUR PROMPT HERE` you can ask DaVinci questions and he will attempt to provide answers to your queries.

+## Todo
+  - [ ] Create threads for each prompt and continue conversation with context